Fungrim/webhook-vector-ingest/README.md

 | milvus.vector-field-name | string | no | "vector" | Column name of the vector |

 ## Request object
-The request is an HTTP PUT with JSON object that contains the data to ingest, and optionally metadata and storage and embedding model overrides.
+The request is an HTTP POST with JSON object that contains the data to ingest, and optionally metadata and storage and embedding model overrides.

 | Key | Type | Mandatory | Default value | Comment